Germany launches charm offensive to redefine U.S. ties

 But many German language programmes are struggling to survive in the United States and the U.S. military has reduced its presence in Germany since the end of the Cold War.

-"Even if the transatlantic community remains the cornerstone of German foreign policy, we cannot view the relationship as self-evident, nor as completely lost," wrote Syreta Haggray for the Konrad Adenauer Stiftung www.kas.de/wf/en think-tank.
+“Even if the transatlantic community remains the cornerstone of German foreign policy, we cannot view the relationship as self-evident, nor as completely lost,” wrote Syreta Haggray for the Konrad Adenauer Stiftung.

 Re:publica, the annual technology and social media conference in Berlin, will hold five events in the U.S. cities of New York, Los Angeles, Austin, Portland and Detroit.